Welcome to vom Nobelle Haus home of.......Nobelle Kennels / vom Nobelle Haus

 My goal is to educate, and provide insight into what to look for when choosing a breeder.
 It's one of the most important decisions you can make-so take your time.
 Look for someone who is reputable, responsible and responsive-as you will be sharing a relationship for a long time to come.
 There may be many qualities to look for.
 An ethical breeder has integrity discernment, patience and a deep knowledge and love for the breed.
 The intelligent breeder studies pedigrees, progeny generations long and hard:only gained over time.
 It's a process I call PB,(Planned Breeding), and like anything worth doing, it takes a tireless commitment.
 I cannot emphasize this enough-planned breeding is essential to the desired outcome-healthy dogs with strong solid lineage producing pups that are intense on point, have an even blend of cooperation and desire, calm around the house yet in the field their natural talents shine through.
 You'll also want a puppy that not only matures into a great hunting dog but equally as important a great family member of the family.
 A good breeder knows what it takes to produce the kind of dog that will hunt with the best of them, and yet, be just content to lay at your feet.

 The Breeder's who have earned a good reputation are themselves a breed apart.
 They have respect for the breed.
+They do not need to brag about their accomplishments, their accomplishments speak for themselves.
 They understand temperament, personality,traits and have the ability to read underlying meaning of an individual pup's behavior.
 They have developed their own intuitive senses.
 Acutely aware of the emotional state of the dog or pup a experienced breeder sees things others cannot.
 This is an important distinguishing factor.
 It comes from experience. observations knowing what to look for.
 Recognizing the nuanced behaviors that form personality happens through a

 deep communication between animal and breeder.
 It takes trust, built over time.
 The quality breeder does not cut corners anywhere.
 They create the right environment for raising pups.
 They invest in the very best veterinary care, putting health of their dog above anything and everything else.